Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Material and Methods

 \subsection{Training Overview}

-The generators and discriminators are trained alternately using random pairs of images $(x_a,x_b)$ from the same domain as the classifier input.
-First the discriminators, afterwards both generators are trained on one batch at a time.
+The generators and discriminators are trained alternately using random pairs of images $(x_a,x_b)$ from the same domain as the { input of the classifier to be explained}.
+First the discriminators {$D^+$ and $D^-$}, afterwards {the generators $G^+$ and $G^-$} are trained on one batch at a time.
 Combining the loss functions from above, the overall generator loss for $G^+$ reads:

-with $x_a,x_b$ being images in the classifier image domain $X$, $C$ being the classifier to be explained, the label $l$ which should be maximized by the generator $G^+$, its respective discriminator $D^+$, and $G^-$ being the opposite generator.
+with $x_a,x_b$ being images in the {image domain $X$ of the classifier $C$ to be explained}, the label $l$ which should be maximized by the generator $G^+$, its respective discriminator $D^+$, and $G^-$ being the opposite generator.
 The loss function is analogously applied to generator $G^-$ with inverted $+$ and $-$.
 The procedure is repeated until the overall loss function of both generators converges.
 Using this loss definition, the CycleGAN is trained to \begin{enumerate} \item maximize the output probability of the class assigned to each of the generators (\textbf{AM loss}) with only small changes (\textbf{similarity loss}), \item generate images indistinguishable from real images (\textbf{discriminator loss}), \item be cycle-consistent (\textbf{cycle-consistency loss}) \end{enumerate}